MBCProject/mbc-markdown/yfaq/README.md

 ### Will MBC *always* remain distinct from ATT&CK, or someday might its content be merged into ATT&CK? ###

 We can't predict what will happen in the long run, but currently there are no plans to merge MBC into ATT&CK.
 Over time, new ATT&CK techniques will be defined and some may directly pertain to malware in expanded ways.
 For example, the April 2019 ATT&CK update included a new technique - [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) - which may seem to blur the line between ATT&CK and MBC.
 However, the technique focuses on checks made by a human adversary (although malware is mentioned), and it's defined in the context of Defense Evasion and Discovery.
 Two related MBC behaviors pertain to malware anti-analysis objectives: [[Sandbox Detection]](../anti-behavioral-analysis/sandbox-detection.md) and [[Virtual Machine Detection]](../anti-behavioral-analysis/virtual-machine-detection.md) (ATT&CK doesn't define anti-analysis tactics).

-## <a name="origin"></a>MBC Origins ##

-### What is the relationship between MAEC, EMA, and MBC? ###

-In short, the [Malware Attribute Enumeration and Characterization (MAEC)](http://maecproject.github.io/) led to the [Encyclopedia of Malware Attributes (EMA)](https://collaborate.mitre.org/ema/index.php/ema:Main_Page), and EMA led to the Malware Behavior Catalog.

-MAEC is a community-developed structured language for encoding and sharing high-fidelity information about malware based upon attributes such as behaviors, artifacts, and relationships between malware samples.
-The vocabularies associated with MAEC define malware capabilities and behaviors, which are further defined and specified in EMA, along with "behavior instances" that capture specific malware instances/families exhibiting behaviors.

-After noting clear overlap between EMA and ATT&CK, we initially decided that EMA would only capture malware behaviors *not* captured by ATT&CK (primarily anti-analysis behaviors).
-However, ATT&CK defines many techniques not applicable to malware, so to provide a well-defined, single collection of *malware* behaviors, MBC was created.
-MBC differs from EMA in that MBC was created in ATT&CK's image with the hope that by following ATT&CK's philosophy and methodology, MBC would be more useful and readily adopted (see previous question).

-### How were MBC behaviors identified? ###

-As discussed above, many MBC behaviors stemmed from MAEC and EMA.
-Mapping [capa rules](https://github.com/fireeye/capa-rules) to MBC was another avenue for defining behaviors (especially MBC's micro-behaviors).
-We also identified MBC behaviors by studying publicly available analysis reports and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
-Such resources enabled identification of MBC-enhanced ATT&CK techniques, as well as the definition of new behaviors for results that could not be mapped to ATT&CK.

-## <a name="content"></a>MBC Content ##

-### Does MBC have version control? ###

-There was no version control when MBC v1.0 was released at the end of January 2020.
-However, further changes have been tracked:

-* MBC v2.0 was released in September 2020 and includes micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/resources/updates/updates-july-2020/index.html).
-* MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.
-* MBC v2.2 was released in February 2022 and includes additional micro-behaviors and behavior methods.
-Added code snippets to certain methods.
-* MBC v2.3 was released in September 2022 and aligns with ATT&CK v11 and includes an updated malware corpus.

-### What are code snippets? ###

-A code snippet illustrates a behavior or method implementation.
-See [Anti-Behavioral Analysis::Sandbox Detection::Product Key/ID Testing](https://github.com/MBCProject/mbc-markdown/blob/main/anti-behavioral-analysis/sandbox-detection.md#b0007005-snippet) for an example snippet.

 ### Why aren't ATT&CK [Initial Access](https://attack.mitre.org/tactics/TA0001/) techniques included in MBC? ###

 Initial Access - the way malware gains an initial foothold within a system - is not typically determined by analyzing the malware's code.
 For example, in ATT&CK's [Spearphishing Attachment](https://attack.mitre.org/techniques/T1566/001/) sub-technique, the attachment may be a malicious executable file, but the *code* of the attached file's isn't related to its email delivery.
 This is not to say an analyst can't surmise initial access by studying a malware instance, but determining initial access requires evidence beyond the malware's code.